 Instant Pot class action lawsuits have been filed.
 However, it may not be in your best interest to join a class action lawsuit.
 You may be eligible to recover far more money by filing an individual lawsuit instead if you were injured in an Instant Pot accident.

-The lawyers at Nadrich & Cohen can explain to you your options and whether you can make more money by filing an individual lawsuit or joining a class action lawsuit.
+The lawyers at Nadrich Accident Injury Lawyers can explain to you your options and whether you can make more money by filing an individual lawsuit or joining a class action lawsuit.
 We can file an individual lawsuit on your behalf or we can help you join a class action lawsuit.

 Call us today for a free consultation to find out whether filing an individual lawsuit or joining a class action lawsuit is right for you.